The diverse nature of spiral arms in the Auriga Superstars cosmological hydrodynamic simulations: Results

 The large-scale density wave inferred from the $m=2$ spectrogram in the fourth row of Fig.~\ref{fig:spectrogramh6} does not appear to survive longer than $\sim 1$ Gyr; the spectrogram for the time window spanning $6.665$ Gyr to $5.39$ Gyr shown in the fifth row of Fig.~\ref{fig:spectrogramh6} does not show a single dominant frequency, but rather a dominant inner kinematic density wave and what appears to be an outer dynamic spiral.
 This form of the pattern speed profile is not unlike that shown at later times (third row of Fig.~\ref{fig:spectrogramh6} and top-right panel of Fig.~\ref{fig:spectrogramall}).
 Therefore, the large scale density wave can only be seen in the time window spanning $5.67$ Gyr to $4.395$ Gyr, and not before or after.
-It is notable that the galaxy experiences a satellite pericentric passage within this time window, which may excite the large-scale mode.
+It is notable that, during this time window, the galaxy experiences a pericentric passage of a $\sim 10^9$ $\rm M_{\odot}$ satellite.
+The coincidence of this event with the formation of the large-scale spiral mode indicates the fleeting impact of satellite flybys that can qualitatively change the rotation profile of spiral arms.
 Interestingly, the $m=3$ spectrogram shown in the middle column of the fifth row of Fig.~\ref{fig:spectrogramh6} shows power concentrated around a pattern speed of around $\sim 22$ $\rm km \, s^{-1} \, kpc^{-1}$ with an amplitude comparable to the $m=2$ mode.
 The $m=4$ spectrogram in the bottom-right panel shows a decreasing pattern speed for radii larger than 10 kpc, which is qualitatively similar (though weaker in amplitude) to the $m=2$ at these radii.
 This illustrates the complex and rapidly evolving nature of spiral arms in this simulation.